pablovelasco99/discord-cryptocurrency-bot/README.md

 `!info <pair>` return: actual price, how much the price change since the day before, the % of change, the open price, highest price, lowest price and the volume of that crypto.

+## Furure updates

+The bot will be online 24/7 soon so stay tunned for updates.